marco79cgn/Arc-Boosts/README.md

 4. Enjoy!

 ### Thank you
-I got the idea when I saw the repository from [@kedarrudrawar](https://github.com/kedarrudrawar) and his [Reddit button](https://github.com/kedarrudrawar/Arc-Boosts) integration in Google search.
+I got the idea for the Spotify button when I saw the repository from [@kedarrudrawar](https://github.com/kedarrudrawar) and his [Reddit button](https://github.com/kedarrudrawar/Arc-Boosts) integration in Google search.